 Paris, April 4th 1836 – approx. 1885, ?

-Moving out from Ecouen, he established himself in Montmorency.
+Leaving Ecouen, he settled in Montmorency.

 For further information, please read the book “L’Ecole d’Ecouen, une colonie de peintres au XIXe siècle” (bilingual French-English).